Pengchengpcx/FTEdit/README.md

 ## Ongoing:
 1. Update the edited paper to be camera-ready.
 (Done)

-2. Extended properties and results (An extended version is uploaded to Arxiv).
+2. Extended properties and results.

-   **Explore Inversion and Invariance in Flow Transformer for General Conditional Generation**)

 5. Unified codebase cleaning.